Regulating Oligopolistic Competition: Introduction

-The rest of this paper is organized as follows: In \bref{sec:model}, we introduce the model, define market structures, and specify the welfare criterion for efficiency. \bref{sec:pryce_cap_efficiency} states the main result, and \bref{sec:proof_thm1} has the proof. \bref{sec:example_and_properties} provides an example of an efficient market structure. \bref{sec:conclusion} concludes.
+The rest of this paper is organized as follows: In \bref{sec:model}, we introduce the model, define our indirect mechanisms, and specify the welfare criterion for efficiency. \bref{sec:pryce_cap_efficiency} states the main result, and \bref{sec:proof_thm1} has the proof. \bref{sec:example_and_properties} provides an example of an efficient regulatory policy. \bref{sec:extensions} gives extensions of the baseline model: one incorporating capacity constraints; and the other, consumers' ex-post individual rationality constraints. \bref{sec:conclusion} concludes.
+Omitted proofs can be found in the Appendix.